bharathjinka09/python-mysql-backup/README.md

 # python-mysql-backup
-Python script to take db backup and compress the backup file
+Python script to take mysql db backup and compress the backup file